learninfun/learn-with-ai/contentOri/zh-tw/AI Knowledge Hub/IT/Infrastructure/Security/Web Application Security/Web Application Security.md

 To prevent such attacks, web application security measures like input validation, sanitization of user inputs, and parameterized queries must be implemented.
 Additionally, using secure network protocols like HTTPS and regularly scanning for vulnerabilities can also help ensure the security of a web application.

-## Keypoint
+## 彙總重點
 {{< ask_chatgpt >}}
-List the key points of Web Application Security
+條列Web Application Security的重點
 {{< /ask_chatgpt >}}